nadav0411/FinBrain/My AWS Deployment Study Journey/Stage 4 - Secure Secrets with AWS + IRSA.md

 # 5. Create IAM Policy to allow pods to access AWS Secrets
 - Before pods can read secrets from Secrets Manager, they must be authorized.
 I created an IAM Policy that grants permission to retrieve specific secrets.
 I used this command: **aws iam create-policy \ --policy-name FinbrainSecretsAccessPolicy \ --description "Allow FinBrain pods to read secrets from AWS Secrets Manager" \ --policy-document '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [    "secretsmanager:GetSecretValue" ], "Resource": "arn:aws:secretsmanager:eu-central-1:832871077677:secret:finbrain-secrets-*" } ] }'**
-- Grants access to call secretsmanager:GetSecretValue, Only for secrets that start with finbrain-secrets, Region = eu-central-1, Account = 832871077677 (I can get my account number with the command: **aws sts get-caller-identity**),
+- Grants access to call secretsmanager:GetSecretValue, Only for secrets that start with finbrain-secrets, Region = eu-central-1, Account = 832871077677 (I can get my account number with the command: **aws sts get-caller-identity**).

 # 6. Enable IAM OIDC Provider on the cluster
 - I used this command: **eksctl utils associate-iam-oidc-provider \ --region eu-central-1 \ --cluster finbrain-cluster \ --approve**.